DevExpress-Examples/asp-net-web-forms-gridview-change-a-cell-value-based-on-another-cell-value-in-batch-edit-mode/Readme.md

 The [ASPxClientGridView](https://docs.devexpress.com/AspNet/js-ASPxClientGridView) class implements the [batchEditApi](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.batchEditApi) property that exposes an API to work with the grid in batch mode on the client side.

-When value editing is over, the [BatchEditEndEditing](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.BatchEditEndEditing) event is raised.
+After a user edits the value, the [BatchEditEndEditing](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.BatchEditEndEditing) event is raised.
 In the event handler, you can get a cell value in the following ways:

 - [batchEditApi.GetCellValue](https://docs.devexpress.com/AspNet/js-ASPxClientGridViewBatchEditApi.GetCellValue(visibleIndex-columnFieldNameOrId)) method returns a value of a cell that is not in **editing mode**.
 - [rowValues](https://docs.devexpress.com/AspNet/js-ASPxClientGridViewBatchEditEndEditingEventArgs.rowValues) property returns a new entered value of a cell that is in **editing mode**.